Whole Earth Forecaster Home

 Below are compared the monthly Southern Oscillation Index and 2-yr Berg Timer (inverted) since 1955 with forecast through 2029.
 BT has been lagged two months for a more precise fit.
 High BT = High probability of El Nino.

 A low SOI is indicative of El Nino (equatorial Pacific ocean warming).
 A high SOI is indicative of La Nina (equatorial Pacific ocean cooling).
 Most noteworthy is the very strong and unanticipated El Nino of 1983 which was accurately forecasted by the Berg Timer.
 Low BT = High India Monsoon and Australian drought (see Monsoon chart immediately above this section).

 Below is SOI compared to the Berg Timer.
 BT exactly hit the high in November, 2008.
 Then, it correctly forecasted the decline through to early 2010 correctly forecasting the 2010 El Nino, then the up trend to December 2011, correctly forecasted the La Nina.
 Shown is the BT forecast for SOI through 2030.
 BT forecasts movement toward El Nino from 2019 to 2021.
-BT can be forecasted infinitely forward because it's based on planetary positions which can be calculated infinitely into the future without loss of accuracy.
+BT can be forecasted infinitely forward because it's based on planetary positions which can be calculated infinitely into the future without loss of reliability.

 This powerful correlation gives credence to a strong natural connection between astronomical tides and our oceans.
 The mechanism is unproven.
 There are several theories.
 My opinion is that it is due to BT's effect on the Sun and thus atmospheric circulation and thus atmospheric angular momentum